READ THE SHOW NOTES BELOW

 I didn't understand the complexities of the issue.
 I didn't understand how most of my life had been led from a place of having very low self-esteem.
 I think other people would have also said that I had high self-esteem because of the way that I would have looked at it back then.
 I would have thought about it and assessed my life situation, and I would have thought, yeah, I've got a reasonable career.
 I've been to Uni, you know, I'm in a relationship, I've got a great social life, I go out regularly.
 I've got a lot of friends.
 I'm mainly confident in things that I do.

-First of all, I want to talk about some behaviors that people engage in, which are signs of low self-esteem.
+First of all, I want to talk about some behaviours that people engage in, which are signs of low self-esteem.

 Let's look at relationships, romantic relationships.
 I think we all know somebody or perhaps we've even been that person ourself, that keeps having the same type of negative relationship.
 And in that sense, I mean when we can see women who could have an abusive partner and has a horrendous time within that relationship.
 Perhaps they manage to get out of it but then repeats the pattern and gets into another abusive relationship or continues to stay in the same abusive relationship for years.